filetrust/icap-management-ui-tests/README.md

 #### Install the dependencies:
 npm install (This will install CodeceptJS with Puppeteer and all the dependent packages)

+#### Create an encoder.js file
+Add a new file named "encoder.js file" (this is used to encode your username and password, use sample encoder_sample.js in the root directory
+Add your username and password in it, and "run node encoder.js", after this you can remove the file.

 ### Running the tests locally
 #### Run all tests using:
 npm test